-    You need to find out what’s going on to getting your baby to sleep in the first place.
-If it’s the total opposite of what you’ve worked really hard to create, you need to keep looking.
+You need to find out what’s going on at the daycare and see if it can mesh with what you’ve worked really hard to create.
+If not, you need to keep looking.
 Absolutely.

 Tip number three around this is, for some babies, they just don’t sleep as well when they’re out or at daycare or whatever the situation is.
 None of us do, really.
 We all sleep better in our own beds, so that makes sense to me.